CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/ILiquidStack_ILiquidDefinition.md

 Like in the table above, you set the Zengetter/Setter at the end of the ILiquidDefinition.
 Some ZenGetters have no according ZenSetter, you will need to rely on other means to alter these properties.

+Be careful with Zensetters though, they only alter the fluid registry and have no effect on fluids in the world.
+In most cases you will not need them.

 ```
 val definition = <liquid:lava>.definition;